laurenpowers20/hamburger-menu/README.md

 );
 ```

 8. I'm going to use [React-Router](https://reactrouter.com/en/main) for this.
 I use Browser Router all the time.
 It's the best.
-Go to your terminial and install it.
+Go to your terminal and install it.

 ```bash
 npm install react-router-dom